rust-lang/rfcs/text/0000-promote-aarch64-unknown-linux-gnu-to-tier1.md

  - Arm itself recognises Rust as an important component to consider in a broader horizontal safety and security foundation across multiple processor portfolios.

  - Arm has dedicated a small team to help improve Rust for the aarch64-unknown-linux-gnu target.
+This team is included in the ['marker team' for Arm](https://github.com/rust-lang/team/blob/master/teams/arm.toml) as well as the [t-compiler/arm Zulip stream](https://zulip-archive.rust-lang.org/242906tcompilerarm/index.html) created by the core team.

  - **It is very likely that support for aarch64-unknown-linux-gnu in these organisations will trend upwards commensurate with the increasing prevalence of AArch64 silicon based systems.**